 Additionally, the Kanban board highlights the room remaining for continual improvement to the perfection of features.

 Kanban Model Advantages & Disadvantages

 Although the method of sticky notes on a board helps motivate the team to focus on perfecting the important task at hand, it is a poor way to define and maintain timeframes.
 For this reason, planning long projects is very difficult.

 Since there is no set planning stage, changes can be made at any time.
 One common disadvantage of Kanban is the lack of timeframes.
 This issue can be accentuated if changes are made continually.

 Every model was created with the purpose of improving the software development and delivery process.
 Today, every software development model works well for specific types of projects.
 However, older manual models, like Waterfall, are quickly becoming a thing of the past.

 IT teams, and businesses at large, must move faster and more effectively to deliver software, please their end-users, and keep up with the competition.
 A faster, repeatable, and more secure software development process is anchored in automation.

-In this webinar, three companies share their experiences adopting more agile software development and delivery processes and implementing DevOps.
+If you’re interested in learning more about the shifting IT landscape for development models we have a webinar where three companies share their experiences adopting more agile software development and delivery processes and implementing DevOps.
 Watch the recording to see what results they achieved.